nikimehta-27/CricketTournament/README.md

 NOTE :
 Currently as there is no database I have added only match for first phase of tournamnet and made changes into objects only.Once database is there we can complete all the matches required for tournamnet with minor changes.

+I have covered happy sceanrios for match between teams and the winner is been declared.If every input is entered correctly it will run and give result successfully.